makrai/notes/bergman18-KR-Practionary-Peirce-Springer.md

     * what we retain should be true in relation to what we have already modeled,
   * Organized according to the universal categories.
-Continuing to maintain rea- soned splits into Firstness, Secondness, and Thirdness may offer some surprising keys and insights for our knowledge representations going forward.
+Continuing to maintain rea- soned splits into Firstness, Secondness, and Thirdness may offer some surprising keys and insights for our knowledge representations going forward
   * Logical
-    * fits well with the ideal of formal grammars.
+    * fits well with the ideal of formal grammars
   * Consistent with the logic of relations.
-Peirce has already provided us with significant guidance in his identification of relations and his logical treatments of them, including algebraic notions to inform modeling.
+Peirce has already provided us with significant guidance in his identification of relations and his logical treatments of them, including algebraic notions to inform modeling
   * A good entity-attribute distinction.
-We have already pointed to the importance of separating out attributes (a Firstness) from entities (a Secondness).
+We have already pointed to the importance of separating out attributes (a Firstness) from entities (a Secondness)
   * Capable of distinguishing generals from particulars.
 We want discrete class-level types (generals, a Thirdness) and item-level (particulars, a Seco)
   * Attentive to the sign representativeness in Peircean semiosis.
 Peirce’s ten